isomerpages/moe-kranjipri/_resources/Student MIMS.md

 Student iCON, Media Resource Library (MRL), etc.</p>
 <p><strong>MIMS portal</strong>: <strong><a href="https://idp.mims.moe.gov.sg/" rel="noopener nofollow" target="_blank">https://idp.mims.moe.gov.sg/</a></strong>
 </p>
-<h4><strong>Managing MIMS Account</strong></h4>
-<p>This is how students will manager their MIMS account.</p>
-<p><strong>Primary 2 &amp; 3 </strong>- Since these students are still young,
-we have done a one-time set up of answers to challenge questions (printed in card form and attached to their student handbook).</p>
-<p><strong>Primary 4 to 6</strong> - They will need to reset or change their
-answers &amp; challenge questions.
-We believe Upper Primary students are capable enough to take responsibility and ownership of their MIMS account.</p>
 <p><strong>Please take note the MIMS username follows this format.</strong>
 </p>
 <p>Example: Muhammad Ali Bin Muhammad Raihan</p>